Dragonmystic707/exalted-reincarnated/docs/System.md

 [<u>Development Discord Channel</u>](https://discord.gg/JxmYUSD)

-*Upon your brow lies the mark of a God: a brand of power that sets you apart from mortals, given in a moment of transcendent glory–regardless of your desire for the power.*
+*Upon your brow lies the mark of a God: a brand of power that sets you apart from mortals, given in a moment of transcendent glory--regardless of your desire for the power.*

 *With it, a vast wealth of supernatural power lies at your fingertips: